Welcome to the Secure Systems Demo Day 2025!

 Network security:

-• Sonika Baniya (Nokia Bell Labs, Aalto University, and Norwegian University of Science and Technology) and Tuomas Aura (Aalto University): Empirical Security Analysis of Telephony APIs (poster)
+- Sonika Baniya (Nokia Bell Labs, Aalto University, and Norwegian University of Science and Technology)), Siddharth Rao (Nokia Bell Labs), Tuomas Aura (Aalto University), and Danilo Gligoroski (Norwegian University of Science and Technology): Empirical Security Analysis of Telephony APIs (poster)

-• Jose Luis Martin Navarro (Aalto University, Universitat Politècnica de València): DiReCT Voting: Dispute Resolution with Cast Timeliness (poster)
+- Jose Luis Martin Navarro (Aalto University, Universitat Politècnica de València): Dispute Resolution and Timeliness in e-voting (poster)

-• Mariam Moustafa (Aalto University), Mohit Sethi (Kone) and Tuomas Aura (Aalto University): Attacks on Key Ownership in Common Security Protocols (poster)
+- Mariam Moustafa (Aalto University), Mohit Sethi (Kone) and Tuomas Aura (Aalto University): Attacks on Key Ownership in Common Security Protocols (poster) Runner-up for the best Poster Award!

 Platform security:

-• Joonas Ahola (Aalto University, Huawei): Device Boot-up Security Restoration with Post-Quantum Split-key KEM (poster)
+- Joonas Ahola (Aalto University, Huawei), Sampo Sovio and Jan-Erik Ekberg (Huawei): Device Boot-up Security Restoration with Post-Quantum Split-key KEM (poster)

-• Mostafa Ghozal and Lachlan Gunn (Aalto University): Making TPM Extended Authorization Practical (poster and demo)
+- Mostafa Ghozal and Lachlan Gunn (Aalto University): Making TPM Extended Authorization Practical (poster) Winner of the Best Poster Award!

-• Ionut Groza and Lachlan Gunn (Aalto University): Building Trust in Webassembly Components (poster)
+- Ionut Groza, Xuan-Huy Ngo and Lachlan Gunn (Aalto University): Building Trust in Webassembly Components (poster)

-• Xuan-Huy Ngo and Lachlan Gunn (Aalto University): Generic Migration with Fair Exchange (poster)
+- Xuan-Huy Ngo and Lachlan Gunn (Aalto University): WebAssembly Migration with Fair Exchange (poster)

-• Cuong Nguyen (Aalto University, Huawei): KEMEDHOC*: A formally verified implementation of quantum-resistant EDHOC key exchange protocol (poster)
+- Cuong Nguyen (Aalto University, Huawei) and Sampo Sovio (Huawei): KEMEDHOC*: A formally verified implementation of quantum-resistant EDHOC key exchange protocol (poster)

-• Parsa Sadri Sinaki (Huawei): Fine-Grained Load-Time Randomization of ELF binaries (poster)
+- Parsa Sadri Sinaki and Arto Niemi (Huawei): Fine-Grained Load-Time Randomization of ELF binaries (poster)

-• Ghazal Shenavar, Xuan-Huy Ngo, Jose Luis Martin-Navarro, Lachlan J. Gunn (Aalto University): Chain of Unified Attestations (poster and demo)
+- Ghazal Shenavar, Xuan-Huy Ngo, Jose Luis Martin-Navarro, Lachlan J. Gunn (Aalto University): Attestation of Distributed Applications (poster and demo)

-• Wentao Xie and Lachlan Gunn (Aalto University): Extensible Platform-Agnostic Remote Attestation with WebAssembly Component (poster)
+- Wentao Xie (Aalto University, Ericsson), Jimmy Kjällman (Ericsson) and Lachlan Gunn (Aalto University): Platform-Agnostic Remote Attestation with WebAssembly Components (poster)

 Usable security and privacy: